 However, merely implementing microservices in place of a monolith isn’t a cure in itself – they aren’t some business panacea.
 As the number of microservices involved in a single business process increases, serious drawbacks can occur if you’re not careful.
 Orchestrating and monitoring business processes end-to-end can turn into a nightmare and severely limit scalability, eliminating any benefits the use of microservices may have had.

-That makes it vitally important to carefully think through and map out your journey as you decompose your monolith and continue to build upon your newly established architecture with microservices.
+That makes it crucial to carefully think through and map your journey as you decompose your monolith and build upon your newly established architecture with microservices.

 Microservices Orchestration vs. Choreography